phyhouhou/SpringboardProjects/FirstCapstoneProject/Capstone1FinalReport/Capstone1FinalReport.md

 ![png](images/bartype.png)

 ## Time series analysis
-We perform a time series analysis for crime data and present it in the figure below.
+We perform a time series analysis for crime data.
+Time series trends per crime is illustrated in the figure below.
+It visualizes the number of crimes per each type on a daily basis.
 It highlights two drops which are pretty eye-catching.
 In June of 2014, crimes have a drastic decrease.
 Between the end of August and the beginning of September in 2017, crimes like ‘Theft’, ‘AutoTheft’, ‘AggravatedAssault’ and ‘Robbery’ had a significant drop while ‘Burglary’ offenses increased siginificantly.
 It’s really interesting to find out why.
 Could it be due to missing data?
 We have checked that there was no date that had missing record.
 There should be some reason behind it.
 It’s always meaningful to find out what can result in low crime rate.
 As a nonlocal resident I don’t know what big events happened during 2014 but I do know there was a devastating hurricane ‘Harvey’ on August 23 in 2017.
 It looks like that period just matched the low crime period in 2017.